Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths

 with $W_{i,t}$ the aforementioned vector of covariates, and $(\beta^{x,x'})_{x' \in \mathcal{X}}$ vectors of parameters.
+In this regression, we take $x\to x$ as the reference category and so set $\forall x\in \mathcal X, \beta^{x,x}=0$.
 Notice that we may have different parameters $\beta^{x,x'}$ for different transitions $(x,x') \in \mathcal{X} \times \mathcal{X}$, but that the parameters $\beta^{x,x'}$ do not depend on time.
 Time is rather encoded here as a variable in the covariate vectors $W_{i,t}$.
-Notice also that, for a state space of size $K$, there are only $K \times (K-1)$ vectors of parameters $(\beta^{x,x'})$ to model.
+It is straightforward to extend this to the multinomial case when the state space $\mathcal X$ is of cardinal greater than $2$.
+Notice that, for a state space of size $K$, there are only $K \times (K-1)$ vectors of parameters $(\beta^{x,x'})$ to model.
 In the specific case of career modeling, where individuals do not move at every step, it is reasonable to take the absence of change $x = x'$ as the reference category.

 For every point $x \in \mathcal{X}$, we next need to model the trace-emission process, that is the distribution of $Y_{i,t}$ conditional on $X_{i,t}=x$.
 We will use a parametric family with likelihood $\mathcal H$ and parameter $\lambda_{i,t}$ specified via a GLM model: